kv34dev/HyperSnake_WatchOS/README.md

 Each difficulty changes the snake’s speed.

-### Swipe-Based Movement
+### Digital Crown-Based Movement
-Control the snake by swiping in any direction:
+Control the snake by rotating the Digital Crown on your Apple Watch:
-- Swipe left → move left
-- Swipe right → move right
-- Swipe up → move up
-- Swipe down → move down
+- Rotate clockwise → turn the snake 90° clockwise
+- Rotate counterclockwise → turn the snake 90° counterclockwise

+Each rotation of the crown corresponds to a single turn of the snake.

 ### Digital Crown Navigation
 All menus support scrolling using the **Digital Crown** for a smooth watch interface experience.